-Imitate Modern is excited to announce our partnership with Home House, an exclusive and unique private member’s club located in the heart of central London.
+Imitate Modern is excited to announce our partnership with Home House (chosen by ‘A Space For Art’), an exclusive and unique private member’s club located in the heart of central London.
 Home House spans across three elegant Georgian town houses at 19, 20 and 21 Portman Square with decedent interiors and an identity that “fuses 18th century splendour with 21st century style.”

 Originally separate properties, N° 20 was commissioned for Elizabeth, The Countess of Home (aka the “Queen of Hell” for her penchant for throwing hedonistic parties and her irascible behavior) and N° 21 (originally N° 18) bought by William Lock.
 Home House is considered to be the best surviving example of Robert Adam’s Neo-classical interiors.

 Home House has had an illustrious past into an illustrious future.
 The No° 19 and N° 20 buildings was the home of Courtauld Institute of Art for 60 years and was the stomping grounds of Anthony Blunt, famed art historian, Courtauld Director and Soviet spy.
 N°21 has been home to the Dutch Legion, Senegalese Embassy and Royal Institute of British Architecture’s drawings archive.

 Since it’s opening as a private and exclusive member’s club 1998, Home House has maintained a reputation as the luxurious, exclusive “rule breakers” of the London member’s club scene.
 Mixing grandeur with glamour, Home House offers an unparalleled experience.